infiniteflight/infiniteflight-docs/getting-started/home-user-interface/subscriptions.md

 ## What is a Pro Subscription?

-The Infinite Flight Pro Subscription comes with all In-App Purchases unlocked, including any newly added content during the active subscription period.
+The Infinite Flight Pro Subscription* comes with all In-App Purchases unlocked, including any newly added content during the active subscription period.
 Only items purchased separately will remain available once your subscription expires or is cancelled.

+**Subscriptions will automatically renew but can be cancelled by visiting the [Google Play](https://support.google.com/googleplay/answer/7018481?co=GENIE.Platform%3DAndroid&hl=en) or [App Store](https://support.apple.com/en-gb/HT202039)*